Karen Turner Marion

 In November of 2014, Karen married Dennis Marion, a wonderful man she’d met a few years before.
 Their blended family of 5 includes his two sons from a previous marriage, Casey and Matthew.
 He is a wonderful father figure to Allen and his “Dad on earth” while always remembering and honoring Steve, his Daddy in Heaven.

 Laurie was born and raised in San Diego, California and married her high school sweetheart in 1986.
 Their one and only daughter, Katie was born in 1992.
 Laurie worked in a variety of office settings, from talent agent to law firm, until 1994 when she decided she was tired of paying someone else to raise her daughter and decided to become a stay-at-home Mom.
 A few years ago, she returned to working in the “outside world” and is currently in Admin Services for Qualcomm, Inc. in San Diego.

 She is fortunate to still have her husband with her, but she has seen the harrowing effects of the loss of a parent and a spouse on a family.
 While it’s not first-hand knowledge, she has seen how grief, fear and mind-numbing exhaustion threaten to take over the lives of those who find themselves suddenly alone.
 She is looking forward to helping Acts of Simple Kindness lighten the load for parents and keep kids involved with the things they love, that help them heal and make life seem just a little bit more like “normal.”

-Sadly, Laurie lost her beloved father after a short illness in May of 2012, bringing her even closer to appreciating the mission of Acts of Simple Kindness.
-It’s hard to lose your father, regardless of how old you are.
+Sadly, Laurie lost her beloved father after a short illness in May of 2012 and her mother in June of 2014, bringing her even closer to appreciating the mission of Acts of Simple Kindness.
+It’s hard to lose your parent, regardless of how old you are.